TApplencourt/IRPy/README.md

 ```
 ### Descendant are removed from the tree

-Is we change an node (the `mass` for example), all is descedants are removed from the tree and are, for now, unreacheable.
+Is we change an node (the `mass` for example), all her  descendants are removed from the tree and are, for now, unreachable.

 ```python
 f = WeightFactory(1,1,1)